-The demands customers have over time change so you naturally have to adapt to them.
-If you aren’t agile you won’t be able to adapt quick enough, which means your customers will start going to your competitors who are adapting to their needs.
+The demands customers have change over time, so you have to adapt to them.
+If you aren’t agile, you won’t be able to adapt quickly enough, which means your customers will start going to your competitors who are adapting to their needs.

 If you want to be agile, you have to learn about the 3 types of agility: strategic, operational, and portfolio.

 8. You aren’t cheap